dylannguyen2006/project-rope-editor/README.md

 insertions and deletions expensive), a rope:
 - Stores substrings in **leaf nodes**
 - Uses **internal nodes** to track subtree weights
-- Supports logarithmic-time operations for:
+- Supports efficient operations for:
   - character lookup
   - insertion
   - deletion
   - concatenation

-Ropes are **immutable** in this project: every modification returns a new rope, making reasoning and testing simpler.
+In this project, ropes are **immutable**: each modification returns a new rope, which simplifies reasoning, testing, and debugging.

 ---